Basic Dope Sheet Operation

 This is useful in combination with the timeline expanding/reducing performed by [Alt] + [mouse wheel].

 When creating models in the Model Workspace, you can separate the parameters of the model placed in the animation data by folder.

 This makes it easier to manage models with numerous parameters.

-Folders and folder open/close states set as parameters on the model workspace are reflected in the animation workspace parameters.
+Folders and folder open/close states set as parameters in the Model Workspace are reflected in the Animation Workspace parameters.

-The open/close state of the parameter folder of the animation scene reflects the open/close state on the model data.
+The open/close state of the parameter folder of the animation scene reflects the open/close state in the model data.

 To close a folder, click the expand button to the left of each folder.

 The image below shows all folders closed.

 When the folder is closed, the keyframes contained in the folder will be displayed on the timeline, just as they are displayed on the model track, etc.